top of page

 Biological Plagiarisms as a model

 I had a friend who used to work for Intel, the giant chip maker.
-He (B.D.) related to me that the company purposely put some error codes in their chips.
+He (B.D.) related to me that the company purposely put selective code in their chips.
 Why?
-Because if a competitor copied their chip and claimed that they did not copy Intel’s chips but developed the same approaches separately due to common design constraints, the competitor would need to explain why they had the same exact errors in their chips in the same locations.
-Claiming “common design”, that they just happened to arrive at the same solution and code would not explain the same exact unique errors.
+Because if a competitor copied their chip and claimed that they did not copy Intel’s chips but developed the same approaches separately due to common design constraints, the competitor would need to explain why they had the same exact code stamps in their chips in the same locations.
+Claiming “common design”, that they just happened to arrive at the same solution and code would not explain the same exact unique special code.
 Textbook publishers sometimes purposely put in errors for the same reason.
 To prove that a competitor copied their work and did not arrive at the same “design” independently.
 Rather, it was “common ancestry” - in this case the competitor’s work was derived and copied from the original.
 A last example is a teacher teaching an online course involving students from all over the world.
 If the teacher is grading papers and two papers come in from students who claimed they did not communicate with each other, but there are large sections of the exact same sentences and paragraphs in their papers, the teacher knows the students derived their papers from the same online source.
 The two papers were not derived independently; they shared the same origin and had a common literary ancestor because they contained the exact same errors.
 Those papers were not original to the students.
 It was not “common design” but rather “common ancestry or descent” - in this case the Internet.
 And if those two papers even had the same errors that were missed in the on-line source, then there is no question they used the same source.
 The use of errors in original work to expose competitor’s copying has been upheld in court.

 When it comes to shared errors, common design as an explanation for similar DNA characteristics between species utterly fails.
 It must be common ancestry, common descent.
 If you have read this web site, you will see that this same principle holds true with shared ERVs that insert randomly and are found in the exact same locations between species, or with shared DNA breaks & repairs (because the patches are unique).
 Since the retroviruses insert randomly and that’s been demonstrated, when we find identical 200,000 ERVs (mostly as LTRs) in the exact same positions in the DNA between two different species, we can be sure that the resultant ERVs formed because the retroviruses inserted before the species split.
 See ERVs, this site.
 There is no other rational explanation.
 Likewise, the finding of shared DNA scars between two species that involve random DNA damage and random emergency patching leaves one with only one rational explanation - common descent, or evolution.
 There is yet a third area of DNA findings that provides solid robust evidence of evolution, human evolution and macroevolution, and those are pseudogenes.